-City of Dreams Manila opened its doors to the public in December 2014 and marked the formal entry of Melco into the fast-growing and dynamic tourism industry in the Philippines.
 City of Dreams Manila had its grand opening on February 2, 2015.
-The new integrated casino resort at Entertainment City, Manila Bay, Manila, is solely operated and managed by Melco Resorts Leisure.
-The dynamic and innovative resort complex, located on an approximately 6.2 hectare site at the gateway to Entertainment City, includes entertainment, hotel, retail and dining and lifestyle experiences with aggregated gaming space, including VIP and mass market gaming facilities with up to approximately 380 gaming tables, 1,700 slot machines and 1,700 electronic gaming tables.
-As of March 31, 2018, City of Dreams Manila has 299 gaming tables, 1,680 slot machines and 207 electronic gaming tables in operation.
-The integrated resort features three distinctive entertainment venues, namely Manila's first branded Family Entertainment Center, a live performance central lounge inside the casino and two night clubs situated at the Fortune Egg, an architecturally-unique dome-like structure, which is accented with creative exterior lighting design.
-It is expected to become an iconic landmark of the Manila Bay area.
+This integrated casino resort at Entertainment City, Manila Bay, Manila, is solely operated and managed by Melco Resorts Leisure.
+The dynamic and innovative resort complex, located on an approximately 6.2 hectare site at the gateway to Entertainment City, includes entertainment, hotel, retail, dining and lifestyle experiences with aggregate gaming space, including VIP and mass market gaming facilities with up to approximately 380 gaming tables, 1,700 slot machines and 1,700 electronic table games.
+As of March 31, 2018, City of Dreams Manila had around 299 gaming tables, 1,680 slot machines and 207 electronic table games in operation.
+The integrated resort features three distinctive entertainment venues, namely, DreamPlay by DreamWorks, Manila's first branded family entertainment center; Centerplay, a live performance central lounge inside the casino: and nightclubs Chaos and Pangaea Manila, a nightclub that has active gaming tables, both encapsulated within the Fortune Egg, a domelike structure, accented with creative external lighting, which is a centerpiece attraction of the property.